Healthcare Institutions

 Research Fellow

-In this discussion in the IARA Changemaker series, Dr. Vabren Watts, Director of Equity at Health Affairs sits down with Angel Rodriguez, IARA Research Fellow, and co-author of the forthcoming report Antiracist Institutional Change in American Healthcare Organizations.
+In this discussion, Dr. Vabren Watts, Director of Equity at Health Affairs, sits down with Ángel Rodríguez, IARA Research Fellow and co-author of the above report Antiracist Institutional Change in American Healthcare Organizations.

 Press play for a discussion on the opportunities and obstacles in implementing antiracist change initiatives in healthcare organizations and other key findings from the report.